huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 I act as your local point of contact in Tucson.
 I coordinate cleanout, vendors, and the sale of the home so you can move from:

-- â€œI have no idea what is happening at that houseâ€
+- "I have no idea what is happening at that house"
 to
-- â€œThe property is documented, cared for, and soldâ€
+- "The property is documented, cared for, and sold"

 without having to manage every small detail yourself.